 - See A Traditional Balinese Cultural Show – The Devden Show is a mix of traditional Balinese dance, aerial acrobatics, incredible stage effects and hundreds of breathtakingly intricate Balinese costumes which take you on a 90 minute journey throughout the Indonesian archipelago.

 Nusa Penida is the large island (200km sq) located of Bali’s South West coast, and whilst tourist infrastructure is no where near as advanced as on the mainland, it is progressing rapidly.
-However, visitors must be aware that prices are inevitably more expensive here as even the most basic supplies are brought over by boat.
+It’s one of the best islands in Indonesia, however, visitors must be aware that prices are inevitably more expensive here as even the most basic supplies are brought over by boat.

 Things to do in Nusa Penida:

 - Pasih Uug (Broken Beach)

 - Angel’s Billabong – Natural Pool framed by rugged cliffs

 - Nusa Lembongan – Smaller neighboring island celebrated for it’s surf, snorkeling and manta rays and the site of the underwater museum – everything you could need for some interesting underwater photography!